Kodak S-1 vs Panasonic G5

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G5 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the S-1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Kodak S-1 and Panasonic G5 along with similar information for a selection of comparators.

 One feature that differentiates the S-1 and the G5 is in-body image stabilization (IBIS).
-The S-1 reduces the risk of handshake-induced blur with all attached lenses, while the G5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The S-1 reduces the risk of handshake-induced blur with all attached lenses, while the G5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 Concerning the storage of imaging data, both the S-1 and the G5 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Kodak PixPro S-1 and Panasonic Lumix DMC-G5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |9.||Panasonic G7||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|